Tolkien Gleanings #433

 New local research: “The Most Dangerous Factory in Britain”

 Blimey!
 It seems the centre of Stoke-on-Trent could have been gassed during the First World War, had things gone awry and the wind been in the wrong direction.
 A forthcoming local history article has the details, “The Most Dangerous Factory in Britain: First World War Gas Warfare and the H.M.
 Cylinder Depot, Stoke-on-Trent“.
-The factory was located a mile or so west of Hanley, at Bucknall…
+The factory was located a mile or so east of Hanley, at Bucknall…

 “By 1916 it was storing some 70,000 defective, dud and partially-discharged poison gas cylinders salvaged from the Western Front [the battlefield frontline in France].
 With desperate gas shortages, cylinders were emptied, repaired and sent on to regional manufacturers to be refilled.
 The factory operated on a 24/7 basis.”